 - 50. Inspections shall be conducted in order to check the relevant rules, regulations and procedures in the inspected entity and verify whether the entity's practices comply with the basic principles and minimum standards laid down in this Decision and in the provisions governing the exchange of classified information with that entity. - 51.
 Inspections shall be conducted in two phases.
 Prior to the inspection itself a preparatory meeting shall be organised, if necessary, with the entity concerned.
 After this preparatory meeting the inspection team shall establish, in agreement with the said entity, a detailed inspection programme covering all areas of security.
-The inspection team shall have access to any location where EUCI is handled, in particular registries and CIS points of presence. - 52.
-Inspections in Member States' national administrations shall be conducted under the responsibility of a joint GSC/ Commission inspection team in full cooperation with the officials of the entity being inspected. - 53.
-Inspections of third States and international organisations shall be conducted under the responsibility of a joint GSC/Commission inspection team in full cooperation with the officials of the third State or international organisation being inspected. - 54.
-Inspections of EU agencies and bodies established under Title V, Chapter 2, of the TEU, as well as Europol and Eurojust, shall be conducted by the GSC Security Office with assistance from experts of the NSA on whose territory the agency or body is located.
-The European Commission Security Directorate (ECSD) may be associated where it regularly exchanges EUCI with the agency or body in question.
+The inspection team shall should have access to any location where EUCI is handled, in particular registries and CIS points of presence. - 52.
+Inspections in Member States' national administrations shall be conducted under the responsibility of a joint GSC/Commission inspection team in full cooperation with the officials of the entity being inspected. - 53.
+InspectionsAssessment visits to in Member States' national administrations, of third States and international organisations shall be conducted under the responsibility of a joint GSC/Commission inspection team in full cooperation with the officials of the entity, third State or international organisation being inspected. - 54.
+Inspections of Assessment visits to EU agencies and bodies established under Title V, Chapter 2, of the TEU, as well as of Europol and Eurojust, shall be conducted by the GSC Security Office with assistance from experts of the NSA on whose territory the agency or body is located.
+The European Commission Security Directorate (ECSD) and the EEAS Security Directorate may be associated where it they regularly exchanges EUCI with the agency or body in question.

-55. In the case of inspections of EU agencies and bodies established under Title V, Chapter 2 of the TEU, as well as Europol and Eurojust, and of third States and international organisations, assistance and contributions from NSA experts shall be requested in accordance with detailed arrangements to be agreed by the Security Committee.
+55. In the case of inspections assessment visits in particular to any of EU agencies, and bodies, and entities established under Title V, Chapter 2 of the TEU, as well as of Europol and Eurojust which apply this Decision or the principles thereof, and in the case of assessment visits to third States and international organisations, assistance and contributions from NSA experts shall be requested in accordance with detailed arrangements to be agreed by the Security Committee.